NCAA Basketball Betting Sites

 Tennessee basketball rivals

 While the top-three NCAA basketball programs in the state are all considered fierce rivals, the Tennessee Volunteers’ biggest rival may be another SEC team: the Kentucky Wildcats.

 There’s no bigger betting event than March Madness.
-There was no NCAA Tournament in 2020, which should make the 2021 version even more anticipated.
 Here’s how it will all go down:

-The Sweet Sixteen is set for March 25 and 26.
-The Elite Eight will play out on March 27 and 28.
-Both are set to take place in Denver, Minneapolis, Brooklyn and Memphis.
+The Sweet Sixteen is set for the next Thursday/Friday.
+The Elite Eight will play out on the Saturday/Sunday.

-Finally, the Final Four is set for April 3 with the national championship game on April 5, both in Indianapolis.
+Finally, the Final Four is set for the Saturday night of the following weekend with the national championship game on the Monday night.